 That said, you can still leave gifts to charities and people who are not related by blood, at your discretion.

-Step children cannot challenge your Will, but other family members may.
+Step children cannot Contest a Will, but other family members may.
 If you leave out some family members but not others, those who are not included can challenge the Will.
 Even if people are included, they can still challenge the Will if they think they should have been left more.
 These are the people who can challenge your Will.

 - Your spouse